 From 2015 to 2016 I worked with Dr. Ben Poulter at Montana State University on tropical forest ecology.
 A first project focused on the role of competition in driving mortality of tropical trees.
 We found strong evidence for self-thinning at the scale of entire forest stands, within stands, and individual trees.
 Classification accuracy of individual tree mortality models was strongly improved by including local tree density as a predictor.
 A second project showed the potential improvements of predicting forest carbon stocks and dynamics by integrating remotely-sensed data, ground inventory data and the dynamic global vegetation model ORCHIDEE.

 In 2014, I worked with Dr. Andy Hansen at Montana State University on the future of whitebark pine.
 While multiple stressors, including climate change, pine bark beetle, and blister rust, are simultaneously threatening the future of this subalpine tree species of the Rocky Mountains, we propose several scenarios under which whitebark pine may persist on the landscape.

 More coming soon!

 I am an avid collector of cacti and other succulents.
 By 2023, I hope to assemble a complete collection of all known cactus species, in order to conserve these plants ex situ.
 To do so, I need your help.
-If you have a lead on one of the bolded species on this or list, please let me know!
-These are the IUCN Red Lists of critically endangered and endangered cacti.
+If you have a lead on one of the missing species on this or list, please let me know!
+These are the IUCN Red Lists of critically endangered and endangered cacti, modified based on recent research and communication with cactus experts.
 See this article and its appendix for more information on the IUCN's cactus conservation classification efforts.